 - You gain confidence in your ability to handle potentially bad situations.

 - You greatly increase your ability to survive and protect your family.

 Over the years I’ve seen so many people simply freeze when facing a bad situation.
 Their brains simply become overloaded with their circumstances and they become mentally and physically immobilized.
 That may well kill you when facing emergency preparedness situations.

 On the other side of the coin I’ve seen folks do some amazing things because they’ve learn to act quickly.
-They don’t wait for events to overwhelm them, they act, they control the situation, they take action.
-You can be one of those.
+They don’t wait for events to overwhelm them, they control the situation, and they take action.
+You can be one of those people.

 A couple of years ago during a class I was taking to be mentally prepared to survive deadly situations they had people stand about three feet apart.
 Then when the instructor said “go!” they had to raise their paintball guns and start shooting.
 Why?
 True, it was only paintball but they still hurt.
 And it was amazing to see that it was only a small fraction of a second between the first person getting off their shot…and the other person getting off their first shot.
 So, who would win in a real life gun battle?
 Almost always it is the person who lands the first shot…like 98% of the time.